gdotdesign/elm-ui/README.md

 - [x] Ui.Tagger - A component to manage tags on an entity
 - [x] Ui.Textarea - An automatically growing textarea
 - [x] Ui.Time - A component to show relative time
+- [x] Ui.Tabs - A tab component

 Static components so far:
 - [x] Ui.Container - A flexbox container for layouts
-- [x] Ui.IconButton - A button with an icon on the left or right side
 - [x] Ui.icon - Icons from Ionicons
 - [x] Ui.title - Title
 - [x] Ui.subTitle - Subtitle
 - [x] Ui.panel - Panel for grouping content
 - [x] Ui.inputGroup - Container for and input and a label
-- [x] Ui.header - A mobile header
-- [x] Ui.headerTitle - A title for a mobile header
-- [x] Ui.headerIcon - An icon to be used in a header
 - [x] Ui.fab - Floating action button
+- [x] Ui.Header - A mobile header
+- [x] Ui.Header.title - A title for a mobile header
+- [x] Ui.Header.icon - An icon to be used in a header
+- [x] Ui.Header.item - An item to be used in a header
+- [x] Ui.Header.iconItem - An icon item to be used in a header
+- [x] Ui.Header.separator - A separator to be used in a header

 Planned components:
-- [ ] Ui.Tabs - A tab component
 - [ ] Ui.Upload - A file upload component
 - [ ] Ui.MaskedInput - An input component where the value is masked by a pattern
 - [ ] Ui.CheckboxGroup - A component for selecting a value via checkboxes